2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Baseline: Artificial potential field method

 \section{\rd{Baseline: Artificial potential field method}}

-\rd{We select an APF approach as a baseline method for the local path planning task.
-The approach is based on the recent proposals of \cite{liu2023colregs} and \cite{wang2019obstacle}, which we slightly adapt to improve the method's performance on inland waterway scenarios.
+\rd{We select an APF approach as a baseline method for the \rdd{LPP} task.
+The approach is based on the recent proposals of \cite{liu2023colregs} and \cite{wang2019obstacle}, which we slightly adapt to improve the method's performance on \rdd{IW} scenarios.
 According to the original proposal from the robotics domain of \cite{APF_original}, an APF can be constructed by superpositioning attractive and repulsive forces.
 The attractive forces $F_{\text{att},t}$ at time step $t$ pull the planning agent toward the desired goal position, while the repulsive forces $F_{\text{rep},t}$ push the agent away from obstacles to avoid collisions.
 The resulting total force $F_t = F_{\text{att},t} + F_{\text{rep},t}$ is used to derive a desired heading as follows:

 where $F_{n,t}$ and $F_{e,t}$ are the north and east components of $F_t$, respectively.
 Based on the desired heading $\psi_{d,t}$, the new heading can be set via:

 where $\psi_{\text{OS},t}$ is the heading of the own ship of time $t$ and $\Delta_{\psi}$ is the maximum possible heading change between time steps, considering the limited maneuverability of the vessel.
 Figure \ref{fig:APF_forces} visualizes the attractive and repulsive forces imposed in this study, which we describe in detail in the following.}